 Wrongful death lawsuits often end in settlements, wherein the parties agree to resolve the case outside of court by compensating the plaintiffs for their losses.
 The amount of your damages typically takes into account various factors, including:

-• Non-Economic Damages: These general damages include intangible losses, such as pain and suffering, emotional and mental distress, loss of consortium, and the impact on the survivors’ quality of life.
+- Non-Economic Damages: These general damages include intangible losses, such as pain and suffering, emotional and mental distress, loss of consortium, and the impact on the survivors’ quality of life.
+While they are more difficult to place a value on, non-economic damages often make up a significant portion of a wrongful death settlement.

-• Punitive Damages: In cases involving recklessness or misconduct, the court may grant punitive damages to punish the defendant and prevent similar behavior in the future.
+- Punitive Damages: In cases involving recklessness or misconduct, the court may grant punitive damages to punish the defendant and prevent similar behavior in the future.
+These are more common in drunk driving cases or claims involving purposeful actions.

 These damages aim to hold the defendant accountable for their actions, serve as a warning to others, and help surviving family members move forward with their lives.
 However, experienced attorneys representing the plaintiffs are essential to negotiating a fair settlement that fully compensates for their losses.